 A seated young woman floats on a grey ground a with her head bent as she examines her tabi.
 This entire print is made only with a few contours, but the variety of widths of each line creates a dominant image.
-Her belt and the slight detail in her hair is the only place where color appears.
-Supervised by Yasuo Hashiguchi this was printed in 1952 from one of Goyo's drawings.
+Her sash and the slight detail in her hair are the only places where color appears.
+Supervised by Yasuo Hashiguchi, this was printed in 1952 from one of Goyo's drawings.

-Unlike many Shin Hanga artists, Goyo established his own workshop.
+Unlike many Shin Hanga print artists, Goyo Hashiguchi established his own workshop.
 His standards were so high that he rarely allowed his editions to run more than eighty prints.
 This decision resulted in some of the most technically superb woodblock prints to be produced since the late 18th century.
 On February 24, 1921, Goyo died from an ear infection, the aftermath of a severe case of influenza.
 Goyo’s entire artistic career spanned 15 short years, of which only the last five were spent producing prints.
 He completed a total of 14 prints.
-At his death, Goyo left many works in various stages of completion.
+At his death, many of Goyo's works were left in various stages of completion.
 Members of his family completed these designs following his death.